 Fostering good mental wellbeing and promoting the spiritual, moral, social, and cultural development of students are at the heart of our practice.
 Every student and member of staff brings something unique to the school; we celebrate and embrace diversity and never tolerate discrimination.

-COVID-19 globally impacts the world and the school sends students to learn from home.
+COVID-19 impacts the world, and students learn from home.

 World Schools’ Athletics Championships in Prague 2013.